Compute

 • Multi-Line - Full-Text Log: Multiple lines of exception log events can be displayed as a single log event.
 This is helpful when you check logs to locate problems.

-• JSON: applicable to JSON logs and splits them into key-value pairs.
+• JSON: splits JSON logs into key-value pairs.

-• Single-Line - Completely Regular: applicable to single-line logs in any format and uses a regular expression to extract fields.
+• Single-Line - Completely Regular: uses a regular expression to extract fields from single-line logs in any format.
 After entering a regular expression, click Verify to verify it.

-• Multi-Line - Completely Regular: applicable to multi-line logs in any format and uses a regular expression to extract fields.
+• Multi-Line - Completely Regular: uses a regular expression to extract fields from multi-line logs in any format.
 The regular expression of the first line can be automatically generated or manually entered.
 After entering a regular expression, click Verify to verify it.

 There are three types of time range: relative time from now, relative time from last, and specified time.
 Select a time range as required.